 Step 3: Load the Exported CSV to PostgreSQL

 And that completes the process.
 Even though these steps may seem simple, it is to be noted that this is an oversimplified version of the real data migration problem.
 MongoDB and PostgreSQL are very different databases and there are a number of factors that can lead to unforeseen errors in this migration.
-Let’s look at some of the cases which can get us into trouble while using the above approach.
+Let’s look at some of the cases of MongoDB to Postgresql replication which can get us into trouble while using the above approach.

 Limitations of Manual ETL Process to Set Up MongoDB to PostgreSQL Integration

 Though the manual ETL process of setting up MongoDB to PostgreSQL Integration is effective, however, it has certain limitations.
 Below are a few of the limitations associated with MongoDB to PostgreSQL Integration: